TrollSkull/TNTReporter/README.md

      You can create or download translation files for this plugin, check translation folders and [Translations] for more info.

 - ### 📚 Modular.
+     Code easy to maintain and update, each function/feature has its own class separated by files (Modules), making it possible to include these modules in other plugins.

 ## 📸 Screenshots & Media